fintech-systems/openbank/README.md

 _"Bank statements are notoriously difficult to read."_ - Anon

 Banks used to have mainframes.
-So now the whole financial industry is trapped in short and non-sensical descriptions when it comes to the description bank statements.
+So now the whole financial industry is trapped in short and non-sensical descriptions when it comes to line item descriptions on bank statements.

+The banking system tries to alleviate this problem by providing categories for transactions - however - these categories aren't very accurate at all because there are too many permutations and different ways of spending your money and what exactly is possible.

-OpenBank strives to provide a central source using an open platform where anybody can submit descriptions about their bank statements which can in turn help other people to quickly and easily decypher their data.
+The OpenBank API strives to provide a central source using an open platform where anybody can submit descriptions about their bank statements which can in turn help other people to quickly and easily decypher their data.

-## Schema description
+## Solution

-The schema consists of `Patterns`, `Tags`, and `Entities`.
+The API schema consists of `Patterns`, `Tags`, and `Entities`.

 - `Patterns` are the actual descriptions on your bank statement.
 - `Tags` is a way of grouping related transactions.
 It's similar to categories but more powerful because it's a many to many relationship instead a one to many relationship
 - `Entities` are both people who you pay, and people who pay you.
-It's a broad term for the beneficiery in the case of you having paid someone, but could also be a party that gave you money. `Entities` can be businesses, people, your creditors, and your customers.
+It's a broad term for the beneficiery in the case of you having paid someone, but could also be a party that gave you money. `Entities` can be persons, businesses, your creditors, customers, etc.

 ### Example

-This example strive to explain the terms:
+This example strives to explain the terms:

-On your statement you see this:
+On a bank account statement you might see this:

 ```
 25 Oct WINCH MOTORS 5123*6543 21 OCT - 83.40